 Courage, Spiritual Power, Health, Good Luck

 The aquamarine birthstone is believed to expel fear and anger, and bring a sense of calm and spiritual awareness to the wearer.
-It is also a symbol for charity and cleansing.
+It is also a symbol of charity and cleansing.

 Sailors used to believe this was the “mermaid’s treasure” and kept it for good luck and protection while at sea.
 Some still use it as a good luck charm when traveling around water.